-9. Stakeholder Engagement
+8. Stakeholder Engagement

-A Stakeholder Engagement Plan (SEP) has been prepared for the project detailing stakeholder identification, method and subject of communication and grievance redress mechanism.
-The SEP is referred here for detail requirements on stakeholder engagement and GRM.
+An updated version of Stakeholder Engagement Plan (SEP) has been prepared for the restructuring of the project detailing stakeholder identification, method and subject of communication and grievance redress mechanism.
+The updated version of SEP is referred here for detail requirements on stakeholder engagement and GRM.

 The main objective of the Stakeholder Engagement Plan (SEP) is to define a program for stakeholder engagement, including public information disclosure and consultation, throughout the entire project cycle.
 It also outlines a communication strategy with the project stakeholders, and offers mechanisms for them to raise concerns, provide feedback, or make complaints about project.
 While component 3 of the project specifically deals with community engagement, Stakeholder Engagement deals with all project components as it seeks to ensure stakeholders are consulted and well-informed about the project and have avenues to provide their feedback.
-Project stakeholders can mainly be divided into three groups, affected, interested and disadvantaged/vulnerable.